nikitavoloboev/moonbit/README.md

 #### [Foursquare](https://itunes.apple.com/us/app/foursquare-city-guide/id306934924?mt=8) - Restaurants and bars nearby

-- Use the app to mark all the places I've been too and make many lists of places I've liked.
+- Use the app to mark places I've been too and see what's best around my current year (as Google Maps doesn't have this feature).

 #### [Google Maps](https://itunes.apple.com/us/app/google-maps-transit-food/id585027354?mt=8) - GPS, City Navigation & Traffic

-- Prefer using it over Apple Maps.
+- Collect lists of places I want to visit and acts as my general travel guide for the world.

 ### Safari Browser